How to Approach a Stranger for a Date

 It’s always interesting to hear a group of women talk about how to successfully approach them with an aim towards a date.
 “Just come up and say hello!” they say.
 If that approach worked, there would be a lot less frustrated men walking around.
 Much like the famous statement, “I just want a nice guy,” it’s clear to me that there is a gap between what women think they want, and what they react positively to “in the field.”
 It has not been my experience that women react well to the cold call, “Can I have your number?”
 Or I should say, if you’re a very attractive guy that is smooth and cool that approach probably works.

 A very attractive guy typically has many things that will work when asking out a stranger.
 For the more “average” fellow, it’s a little harder than that, or a lot harder than that.
 My point was that if you establish a shared interest with a person there’s a reason to hang out.
 Here’s a true and recent example.
 My friend Michael strikes up a conversation with a woman.
 They start talking about music and he finds out she loves Americana music.
 He knows several Americana bands and says, “Hey, my friend plays in an Americana band.
 We should go check it out.”
-Now, he’s asking her out on a date no doubt, but it feels more natural than, “Hey, can I have your number or email?”
+Now, with no doubt he knows how to ask a girl out, and it feels more natural than, “Hey, can I have your number or email?”

 I confess, Grant does make a good case for his advice…maybe we were thrown off by the hiking thing?!